stacksgov/sips/sips/sip-029/sip-029-halving-alignment.md

 - The Bitcoin address is the `base58check` of the hash of the Bitcoin script above.
 - The Stacks address is the `c32check-encoded` message.

-Stackers (pool and solo) vote by sending Stacks dust to the corresponding Stacks address from the account where their Stacks are locked.
+All STX holders vote by sending Stacks dust to the corresponding Stacks address from the account where their Stacks are held (stacked or liquid).
+To simplify things, user's can create their votes by visiting the [stx.eco](https://stx.eco/) platform.
+Voting power is determined by a snapshot of the amount of STX (stacked and un-stacked) at the block height at which the voting started (preventing the same STX from being transferred between accounts and used to effectively double vote).

 Solo stackers only can also vote by sending a bitcoin dust transaction (6000 sats) to the corresponding bitcoin address.

-#### For Non-Stackers:

-Users with liquid STX can vote on proposals directly at [stx.eco](https://stx.eco) using the Ecosystem DAO.
-Liquid STX is the user’s balance, less any STX they have locked in the PoX stacking protocol, at the block height at which the voting started (preventing the same STX from being transferred between accounts and used to effectively double vote).
-This is referred to generally as "snapshot" voting.

-For this SIP to pass, 80% of all liquid STX committed by voting must be in favor of the proposal.

-We believe that these thresholds are sufficient to demonstrate interest from Stackers -- Stacks users who have a long-term interest in the Stacks blockchain's successful operation -- in performing this upgrade.

 #### For Miners